dgrothman/changesthatheal/docs/index.md

 <iframe src="https://anchor.fm/dgrothman/embed/episodes/CTH---Fall-2021---Class-2---Reality-e18g2i5" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>
 #### [Class 3 - Reality Part 2 Feelings](/changesthatheal/C3-Feelings/ShameBasedDistortedThinking/)
 We dig into some more important items about reality, specifically.
 The Drama Triangle, what it is and how to identify if you are in it.
 The positive and negative sides of our feelings, and how to identify them, and control them.

+<iframe src="https://anchor.fm/dgrothman/embed/episodes/CTH---Fall-2021---Class-3---Reality-Part-2-e18rehb" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>
 #### Class 4 - Boundaries
 #### Class 5 - Moderation
 #### Class 6 - Self Care